alexpusch/blog/the-then-years-bug/the-ten-years-bug.md

 ------------
 We're not sure how this has come to pass.
 But we've all learned from it and be much more careful when configuring caching policy.

 Caching is a very powerful tool.
 If you haven't done so already, read [Googles performance guide](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency) and understand how to use it.
+Another great resource is Jake Archibald's [Caching best practices & max-age gotchas](https://jakearchibald.com/2016/caching-best-practices/)

-I hope that this post will help you to avoid blunders such as this.
+I hope that this post will help you to avoid blunders such the one described here.